cloudmesh-community/book/chapters/bigdata/intro-fall-2018.md

 technologies and includes a project.
 Also, algorithms are introduced and illustrated.

-## Part 1: General Remarks Including Hype curves
+## General Remarks Including Hype curves

+This is Part 1 of the introduction.

 [:clapper: 1.a Gartner's Hypecycles and especially those for emerging technologies between 2016 and 2018](https://drive.google.com/open?id=1DQKjUXBz1NzDsF1scw3kocivxpCUqfsK)